The E. M. Viquesney Doughboy Database

 Smithsonian Art Inventory Control Number: ID000088.

-In the very small "Freedom Won" Park area at the north end of Main Street.
+In the very small "Freedom Won" Park area near the intersection of 3rd Avenue and North 8th Street.

 The inscription under the doughboy image on the plaque reads: